peteroupc/peteroupc.github.io/randomfunc.md

 <a id=Multivariate_Normal_Distribution></a>
 ### Multivariate Normal Distribution

-The following pseudocode calculates a random point in space that follows a [multivariate normal distribution](https://en.wikipedia.org/wiki/Multivariate_normal_distribution).
+The following pseudocode calculates a random point in space that follows a [_multivariate normal distribution_](https://en.wikipedia.org/wiki/Multivariate_normal_distribution).
 The method `MultivariateNormal` takes the following parameters:

 - A list, `mu`, which indicates the means to add to each component of the random point. `mu` can be `nothing`, in which case each